John Mawe: Biography

 In August 1804 he started on a "voyage of commercial experiment" to Rio de la Plata funded by Portugal's Prince Regent.
 His missions was to assess the value of the gold and diamond industries that might revitalize Brazil's ailing economy.
-Mawe had reached Cadiz when war broke out between England and Spain, and he was blockaded in the town where he was taken ill and nearly died.
-He sailed from Cadiz in March 1805 for Montevideo, and on reaching that town was imprisoned as an English spy.
+Mawe had reached Cádiz when war broke out between England and Spain, and he was blockaded in the town where he was taken ill and nearly died.
+He sailed from Cádiz in March 1805 for Montevideo, and on reaching that town was imprisoned as an English spy.
 He procured his liberty soon after, but was interned, and did not obtain his release till the capture of Montevideo by William Beresford in 1806.
 He accompanied the expedition under John Whitelocke to Buenos Aires, and on his return to Montevideo purchased a schooner and sailed to Brazil, putting in at various ports on the way, including the island of Santa Catarina.
 He was well received in Brazil by the prince regent, who gave him permission to visit the diamond mines of Minas Gerais and other parts of the interior during 1809–10, and also granted him access to the government archives.

 J Mawe's Museum at Matlock Bath.

 Mawe returned to London in 1811, and opening a shop in The Strand, close to Somerset House, became well known as a practical mineralogist.
 In 1813 he was elected to the Royal Geological Society of Cornwall, and in 1817 he received the diploma of the Jena Mineralogischen Gesellschaft.

 Mawe and his wife Sarah had two children, a son and a daughter.
 Their son, John Saint Mawe (1797–1820), died aged 22; Sarah requested in her will that she be buried beside him.
 Their daughter married Anthony Tissington Tatlow (1789–1828), who became a partner of Mawe's in a shop in Cheltenham in 1816.